mdmen/Comics-Zone-Multiverse/README.md

 ## License

 The code in this repository is under [MIT license](https://choosealicense.com/licenses/mit/).
-But audio files and images belong to their copyright holders and cannot be used for commercial purposes without their consent.
+But sounds and images belong to their copyright holders and cannot be used for commercial purposes without their consent.

-The images and audio files are taken from the following games:
+The images and sounds are taken from the following games:

 - [Comix Zone](https://en.wikipedia.org/wiki/Comix_Zone)
 - ...